COT Bonds Speculators drop 5-Year Treasury bets to 215-week low

 Trading recommendations

-From the technical point of view, the GBP/USD currency pair trend on the hourly time frame is bullish.
-The price is trading at the level of the moving averages.
-The MACD indicator has become inactive, and the divergence indicates weakness and a possible correction.
-Under such market conditions, it is better to look for buy deals after a slight correction to the support levels of 1.1684 or even 1.1476.
-Sell trades are best sought on intraday time frames from the resistance level of 1.1921.
+From the technical point of view, the trend on the GBP/USD currency pair on the hourly time frame is bullish.
+The price is trading above the average lines.
+The MACD indicator returned to the positive zone, and there is a slight buying pressure inside the day.
+Under such market conditions, buy trades are better to look for from the support level of 1.2177, but with confirmation on intraday time frames.
+Sell trades are best looked for from the resistance level of 1.2279 but also better with confirmation in the form of a reverse initiative or a false breakout.

 GBP/USD